3mdeb/news-and-ideas/post.md

 Delete All Sessions
 ```

 We can use the same test to set the high state on GPIO.
-For indicator I used LED
+As an indicator I used
-diodes connected serial with resistors.
+LED diodes and resistors in series connection.

-Full version of my code
+Full version of my code:

 ```
 *** Settings ***